 Selling a manufacturing company can be a long and complicated process.
 Even with a good exit strategy in place, you will face many hurdles, lots of paperwork, and potential setbacks.

-Here are 12 steps to help you learn more about how to sell a manufacturing company and how to make your factory more appealing than others on the market.
+Here are 12 steps to help you learn more about how to sell a manufacturing company, particularly in the medical devices industry, and how to make your factory more appealing than others on the market.

 When preparing a manufacturing business for sale, you need to start by thinking like a buyer.